Nick Carraway: Lost Generation

 Although scholars such as Weir, Fussell, Steinbrink, and others attributed the disillusionment of young Americans and the advent of the Jazz Age to the carnage of World War I, Fitzgerald adamantly rejected such theories during his lifetime.
-Fitzgerald publicly dismissed Gertrude Stein's view that the veterans were a "lost generation" and expressed confidence in their resilience and fortitude.
-Fitzgerald believed that the American generation that embodied the Jazz Age's hedonism wasn't the veterans but their younger peers who had been adolescents during the war.
+Fitzgerald publicly dismissed Gertrude Stein's view of veterans as a "lost generation" and expressed confidence in their resilience and fortitude.
+Fitzgerald instead identified the veterans' younger peers, who had been adolescents during the war, as the specific generation that embodied the Jazz Age's excessive hedonism.

-Fitzgerald described these younger persons as the true "lost" generation who became the hedonistic luminaries of the era, and older generations merely imitated their wild behavior.
+Fitzgerald described these younger persons as the true "lost" generation who became the era's hedonistic luminaries, and older generations imitated their wild behavior.
 "The generation which had been adolescent during the confusion of the War, brusquely shouldered my contemporaries out of the way," Fitzgerald explained.
 "This was the generation whose girls dramatized themselves as flappers".
 (Note: Flappers were young, modern women who bobbed their hair and wore short skirts.
 They also drank alcohol and had premarital sex.)
-Fitzgerald viewed this post-war generation to be "essentially weak," lacking vitality, and devoid of moral standards.
-This younger generation was best described in fiction by novels such as The Plastic Age and Flaming Youth.
+Fitzgerald viewed this post-war generation as weak-willed, lacking vitality, and devoid of moral standards.
+He believed novels such as The Plastic Age and Flaming Youth best captured this younger generation in fiction.

 Scarcely had the staider citizens of the republic caught their breaths when the wildest of all generations, the generation which had been adolescent during the confusion of the War, brusquely shouldered my contemporaries out of the way and danced into the limelight.
 This was the generation whose girls dramatized themselves as flappers, the generation that corrupted its elders and eventually overreached itself less through lack of morals than through lack of taste.